Oakland, Tennessee

 Oakland is a town in Fayette County, Tennessee, United States.
 In 2020 the population of the town was 8,936, a gain of 417.8% since 2000, Reasons for this population boom, are the cities/counties low taxes, its low crime rate, and the 4 lane expansion of U.S. Highway 64 in the early 1990s.
-In 2023, the town was found to be one of the safest in Tennessee, rating 2nd.

-Geography and climate
+Geography

 Oakland is located in west-central Fayette County.
 US 64 is the main highway through town, leading east 9 mi to Somerville, the county seat, and west 32 mi to downtown Memphis.
 South 18 miles (29 km) is the Tennessee-Mississippi state line.
 Tennessee Routes 194 and 196 are north-south state highways in Oakland.

 According to the United States Census Bureau, as of 2010 the town had a total area of 26.6 sqkm, compared to a total area in 2000 of 3.6 sqmi.
 The town limits have expanded north and south of the original town center, and especially to the west along US 64, extending 6.5 mi to nearly reach the Shelby County line.